NHSDigital/integration-adaptor-gpc-consumer/README.md

 We provide several example configurations:

 * `vars.public.sh` runs the adaptor with the [GP Connect public demonstrator](Docker image - https://developer.nhs.uk/apis/gpconnect-1-6-0/overview_release_notes_1_6_0.html) and the [SDS FHIR API sandbox](https://digital.nhs.uk/developer/guides-and-documentation/testing#sandbox-testing)
-* `vars.opentest.sh` runs the adaptor on the OpenTest environment using the Spine Security Proxy and the GP Connect provider.
-The SDS FHIR API is not available in OpenTest; this configuration uses `GPC_CONSUMER_OVERRIDE_GPC_PROVIDER_URL` to hardcode the provider endpoint.
-* `vars.integration.sh` runs the adaptor on the Integration environment.

 ```bash
 cd docker/